longle11/stored_configs/kubernetes-setup-configs/k8s-master-setup.md

 ````

-> ** IMPORTANT:** As soon as all nodes are joined into cluster with master role and they are still in control plane mode and we can't assign pods on them.
+> 	&#9888;&#65039; **CAUTION** As soon as all nodes are joined into cluster with master role and they are still in control plane mode and we can't assign pods on them.
 So we need to run this command on all master nodes to help them can become workers.

 ````bash
 kubectl taint nodes k8s-master-1 node-role.kubernetes.io/control-plane:NoSchedule-